 Listen and watch the animated version.

-For more ideas on how you can celebrate and show your support for Aboriginal and Torres Strait Islander children, visit the National Aboriginal and Torres Strait Islander Children’s Day website.
+For more ideas on how you can show your support for Aboriginal and Torres Strait Islander children, visit the National Aboriginal and Torres Strait Islander Children’s Day website.